This document is also available in a non-normative PDF version.

 Our goal is to provide both a testbed for WSMO and to demonstrate the viability of using WSMO as a means to achieve dynamic inter-operation of Web Services.
 The development process for WSMX includes:

 Following a top-down, component based development approach, WSMX will provide a whole framework capable of carrying out in the future, the dynamic discovery, mediation, selection, invocation and inter-operation of Web Services.
 From the beginning we aim to include all the basic components of the WSMX platform, providing complete implementation for them in the later stages of the project.
-This is why the first version of WSMX platform will be based on a subset of the WSMO standard ontology.
+This is why the first version of WSMX platform will be based on WSMX-O, a subset of WSMO standard ontology.
 The final scope of WSMX will be the domain defined by WSMO Standard and WSMO Full ontologies.

 The WSMX working group is open for any new members.
 We aim to bring together research groups, research projects, software developers and user communities to build the complete Semantic Web Services execution environment.